icinganalysis/icinganalysis.github.io/content/NACA-TN-1424.md

 ##Abstract

->  Meteorological data from flight observations in icing condi- tions during the winter of 1946-47 are presented .
+>  Meteorological data from flight observations in icing conditions during the winter of 1946-47 are presented.
 Data on liquid water content, temperature, and mean-effective drop diameter are shown to be consistent with values previously proposed for maximum icing conditions.
 Data on drop-size distribution as obtained by